Some popular “onboard video cards” in computer

 Number of Displays Supported4

 Note: AMD CPU does not refer to “onboard video cards” as iGPUs.
 AMD designs a series of 64-bit microprocessors that integrate both CPU and GPU in a single device.
-AMD calls them Accelerated Processing Unit (APU).
+AMD refers to them as Accelerated Processing Units (APUs).

 Reference: Intel® graphics support, AMD Graphics